Math 3000 Undergraduate Colloquium Fall 2018

 - Purpose: The Undergraduate Colloquium consists of a series of

-weekly 50-minute talks (usually by departmental faculty) which cover a
+weekly 50-minute talks (usually by departmental faculty or graduate students) which cover a

 broad range of topics in mathematics, its history, and its